La Belle Excentrique: Music

-Early sketches show that Satie originally planned La belle as "a musical tour through three periods of Parisian popular entertainment" under the following headings: "1900: Marche pour une Grande Cocotte"; "1910: Elégance du Cirque (Ecuyère)"; and "1920: Cancan Moderne."
+Early sketches show that Satie originally planned La belle as "a musical tour through three periods of Parisian popular entertainment" under the following headings: "1900: Marche pour une grande cocotte"; "1910: Elégance du cirque (Ecuyère)"; and "1920: Cancan moderne".
 He soon dropped the chronological scheme and proceeded to delve into his own musical past, giving the dances quirky titles that recalled his humoristic piano pieces of the previous decade.
-For the Grande ritournelle he recycled material from one of his unpublished cabaret songs, Légende californienne, a cakewalk from 1905.
+For the Grande Ritournelle he recycled material from one of his unpublished cabaret songs, Légende californienne, a cakewalk from 1905.

 In all the numbers Satie overruled his customary dry irony in favor of a robust (some called it vulgar) vaudeville sensibility.
 The melodies are popular-inspired, the matter-of-fact dance rhythms occasionally whipped along by galloping or stentorian percussion.
 Despite the lowbrow subject matter Satie was as always scrupulous in his composing methods.
 He rewrote the opening bars of the Marche 25 times before achieving what he felt was the right level of off-kilter dissonance to mark the title character's first appearance onstage.

-Pianist-musicologist Olof Höjer observed that the function and place in the suite of the ritournelle are not entirely clear.
+Pianist-musicologist Olof Höjer observed that the function and place in the suite of the Ritournelle are not entirely clear.
 Satie evidently intended it as a recurring interlude between the dances to give the performer time to change costumes, but in the first production only one costume was used.
-The ritournelle also makes an effective introduction and is commonly performed as such, especially in recordings.
+The Ritournelle also makes an effective introduction and is commonly performed as such, especially in recordings.

-The suite is scored for 1 piccolo, 1 oboe, 1 clarinet, 1 horn, 1 trumpet, 1 trombone, percussion for 2 players (snare drum, cymbals, bass drum), and strings.
-Without reprises of the ritournelle the music lasts about 8 minutes.
+The suite is scored for 1 piccolo, 1 oboe, 1 clarinet, 1 horn, 1 trumpet, 1 trombone, percussion for 2 musicians (snare drum, cymbals, bass drum), and strings.
+Without reprises of the Ritournelle the music lasts about 8 minutes.